bacalhau-project/bacalhau/docs/examples/workload-onboarding/r-custom-docker-prophet/index.md

 ```

-After installation is finished
+After installation is finished, you can download the example data that is stored in IPFS.

-Download the dataset by clicking this link

 ```bash
 wget https://cloudflare-ipfs.com/ipfs/QmZiwZz7fXAvQANKYnt7ya838VPpj4agJt5EDvRYp3Deeo/example_wp_log_R.csv
 ```

+The code below instantiates the library and fits a model to the data.

 ```bash